0xyy66/0xyy66.github.io/index.md

 ## $ whoami

-SOC operator working to change sides and become a red teamer.
+SOC Analyst working to change sides and become a Pentester.
 CTFs player.
 Intrigued by writing scripts and automating tasks—especially if it involves hacking something.

 ## ~/articles